- Cannabis legalization in Yukon

 Possessing cannabis in public for personal use

 - You can buy up to 30 grams of dried cannabis per purchase.
-This is the legal amount a person can have in their possession.
+This is the legal amount a person can have in their possession while in public.

 Using cannabis for personal use

-- You must be 19+ years of age to consume cannabis.
+- You must be at least 19 years of age to consume cannabis.

-- in a private residence and adjoining property.
+- in a private residence and adjoining property; or

-- in another location if it is permitted by regulations.
+- in another location if it's permitted by regulations.

 - Cannabis consumed must be legally obtained.

-You can't consume cannabis by inhaling smoke or vapour:
+You cannot consume cannabis by inhaling smoke or vapour:

-- in the presence of another person defined in regulations who doesn't want to be exposed to smoking or vaping;
+- in the presence of another person defined in regulations who does not want to be exposed to smoking or vaping;

-- in an enclosed space that is a daycare, pre-school or other licensed child care home.
-It doesn't matter whether children are present or not; and
+- in an enclosed space that is a daycare, pre-school or other licensed child care home (it does not matter whether children are present or not); and

 - in any group-living facility as defined by the Smoke-Free Places Act.